Hamid-AL/LeetCoding/1_prefix_sum.md

 # Prefix Sum Technique

+The **Prefix Sum Technique** is a powerful and widely used approach in coding interviews, especially for optimizing queries related to subarray sums and cumulative computations.

 Let's say we have a one-indexed integer array `arr` of size N and we want to compute the value of

 $$